 Gingivectomies are permanent, so unless your gums are at risk of flaring up from medications and hormones, the procedure will leave you with long-lasting results.

 A gum graft is a procedure where we re-cover an exposed tooth in an area where the gingival tissues have — for some reason or another — receded.
 Without the protective tissues over it, the tooth is exposed and at a higher risk of sensitivity and decay.
 Plus, the bone structures underneath will also shrink back due to a lack of coverage.

 Grafting is an effective way to halt unnecessary bone loss, erase tooth sensitivity, and stabilize teeth.
 Without the right coverage, a tooth is at a higher risk of mobility or falling out altogether.

-For best results, work with a periodontal specialist in The Woodlands like Dr. Saunders, who offers a variety of grafting techniques and has years of experience in gum therapy.
+For best results, work with a periodontal specialist in The Woodlands, who offers a variety of grafting techniques and has years of experience in gum therapy.

 14. Will Smoking Change Your Gums?

 Yes.
 Most people don’t realize they have gum health problems while they’re smoking, because their gingival tissues actually look healthy.
 They’re usually smooth, without any visible redness or swelling.

 But looks can be deceiving, especially if you’re a smoker.
 Even though your gum tissues might appear healthy, there could be serious periodontal disease lurking underneath them.
 While a non-smoker will see the warning signs of bleeding and red gums, smokers do not.
 So, if they’re starting to lose attachment around the roots of their teeth, they may never realize that there is a periodontal infection until teeth feel loose.